geohackweek/GoogleEarthEngine/_episodes/03-load-imagery.md

 There are three ways to use vector data in GEE:

 * [Upload a shapefile](https://developers.google.com/earth-engine/importing) to your personal **Asset** folder in the top left panel.
 You can set sharing permissions on these as needed.
 * Import an existing [Google Fusion Table](https://support.google.com/fusiontables#topic=1652595), or [create your own](https://fusiontables.google.com/data?dsrcid=implicit) fusion table from a KML in WGS84.
 Each fusion table has a unique Id (File > About this table) that can be used to load it into GEE.
 You also need to set sharing permissions similar to other items in your Google Drive if you want others to be able to access your fusion table.
 GEE only recently added the Asset option, so you may see folks still using fusion tables in the forums, etc. If you have the choice, I'd use an asset.
-We use a fusion table in the [Spatial and Temporal Reducers Module](https://geohackweek.github.io/GoogleEarthEngine/05-reducers/).
+We use a fusion table in the [Spatial and Temporal Reducers Module](https://geohackweek.github.io/GoogleEarthEngine/04-reducers/).
 * Manually draw points, lines, and polygons using the geometry tools in the code editor.
-We do this in the [Classify Imagery Module](https://geohackweek.github.io/GoogleEarthEngine/04-classify-imagery/).
+We do this in the [Classify Imagery Module](https://geohackweek.github.io/GoogleEarthEngine/05-classify-imagery/).

-Here, we will use a vector asset loaded to your instructor's personal asset folder and made publicly available through the sharing menu.
+Here, we will use a vector asset loaded to the instructor's personal asset folder and made publicly available through the sharing menu.
 The file location is 'users/jdeines/vector/examples/WA'.
 When you upload a vector file (called a table) to your asset folder using the "New" button under the **Assets tab** in the upper left panel of the code editor, it will be stored in 'users/yourUserName/filename' unless you create new folders within your Assets space.
 For more on importing vector files, see the [Developer's Guide section on Importing Table Data](https://developers.google.com/earth-engine/importing). **Tip**: when uploading a shapefile, you need to select all associated files (.dbf, .shx, .prf, etc) or upload a zipped file containing only one shapefile.

 In order to load a vector file from your Assets into your workspace, we need to use the "filepath" and cast it to a `ee.FeatureCollection` data type.
 Read more here under ["Managing Assets" in the Developer's Guide](https://developers.google.com/earth-engine/asset_manager#importing-assets-to-your-script).